borntofrappe/game-development/Games/Whirlybird/README.md

 Recreate the pixelated game made playable from the "Play Games" application developed by Google.

-## Roadmap

-- suggestion: refactor interactable #8 into enemy.
-Move horizontally and vertically

 ## Design

 The font is the same font introduced in _Pong_.